ashokponkumar/cloud-monitoring/containers/monitoring_containers_ov.md

 {:pre: .pre}

-# Monitoring for the IBM Bluemix Container service
+# Monitoring for the {{site.data.keyword.containershort_notm}} service
 {: #monitoring_bmx_containers_ov}

-In {{site.data.keyword.Bluemix}}, container metrics are collected automatically from outside of the container, without having to install and maintain agents inside of the container.
+In the {{site.data.keyword.Bluemix}}, container metrics are collected automatically from outside of the container, without having to install and maintain agents inside of the container.
 You can use Grafana to visualize container metrics.
 You can also use the Kubernetes UI to view metrics for nodes (workers) and pods.
 {:shortdesc}

 ## Collecting metrics for a container that runs in a Kubernetes cluster